Café Porte

 Maragogipe, in addition to being one of the parents of the Pacamara variety, and a related variety called Maracaturra, is a rarity in the world of coffee and is highly appreciated by both amateurs and established consumers.

-Here's a video, produced by Mai Son Coffee & Tea, so that you can get a better idea of what the Maragogipe coffee tree itself is like, its grains and some of the characteristics that we discussed earlier that makes it, a truly special variety of coffee.
+Here's a video, produced by Idolindo, so that you can get a better idea of what the tree itself is like, its beans and some of the characteristics that we discussed above that make Maragogipe a truly special coffee variety.
+Although the original audio is in Portuguese, in case of difficulty, you can program the generation of subtitles in English or in the language of your choice.

 Follow us on Instagram @cafe.porte